The 2021/22 tax year starts on 6 April. Here are the most important dates to keep an eye out for.

 Every year, there are a handful of key dates to look out for if you want to keep your finances in check.

-31 July: Payment On Account deadline
+31 July: Payment on Account deadline

-If you’re self-employed, you’ll need to make two advance payments towards your Self-Assessment tax bill, known as Payment On Account.
+If you’re self-employed, you’ll need to make two advance payments towards your Self-Assessment tax bill, known as Payment on Account.

-If you don’t clear your tax bill (for the previous year) once you’ve made both payments, you’ll need to make a ‘balancing payment’ by 31 January 2021.
+If you don’t clear your tax bill (for the previous year) once you’ve made both payments, you’ll need to make a ‘balancing payment’ by 31 January 2022.

 Missing these deadlines can be costly – you’ll get hit with a £100 fine if your tax return is up to three months late, and you’ll pay more if it’s even later.

-The furlough scheme has been vital during the pandemic as the Government paid 80% of furloughed workers’ wages (up to £2,500 a month).
+The furlough scheme has been vital during the pandemic as the Government has paid 80% of furloughed workers’ wages (up to £2,500 a month).

 If you’re on furlough, it’s worth talking to your employer about what to expect when the scheme ends.
 You can also check out our guide on how to get financial assistance during furlough leave.

-31 October: Self-Assessment deadline (by post)
+31 October: Self Assessment deadline (by post)

-If you prefer to sort out your Self-Assessment tax return via the post, your deadline is a lot sooner compared to doing it online.
+If you prefer to sort out your Self Assessment tax return via the post, your deadline is a lot sooner compared to doing it online.

 So, make sure you send everything in advance to avoid getting hit with a fine.

-31 January 2021: Self-Assessment deadline (online)
+31 January 2022: Self Assessment deadline (online)

-If you’re filing your Self-Assessment tax return online, midnight on 31 January is the latest you can do it to avoid a fine.
+If you’re filing your Self Assessment tax return online, midnight on 31 January is the latest you can do it to avoid a fine.

 As we mentioned before, you’ll also need to pay any outstanding tax by this date.